AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-and as increasing light pours upon the sacred page, more and more men are learning to spell its blessed messages correctly, as they were spoken or written at the beginning --- as the ante-Nicene fathers read them --- in harmony with man\'s intellectual, moral and affectional nature, and with the character and attributes of the Universal Father.
+and as increasing light pours upon the sacred page, more and more men are learning to spell its blessed messages correctly, as they were spoken or written at the beginning --- as the ante-Nicene fathers read them --- in harmony with man's intellectual, moral and affectional nature, and with the character and attributes of the Universal Father.

 # 23. Summary of Conclusions.